sordina/mfug_levenshtein_difference_2016_07_07-/README.md

 But how should it go about doing this?

-I wanted it to look like the text was being edited, so immediately I thought of the Levenshtein-distance algorithm.
+I wanted it to look like the text was being edited.

+This made me think of the Levenshtein-distance algorithm.

-# What is it?
+# Levenshtein?

 ## An Edit-Distance

 <p class="transition" data-to="Between two things">Between two strings</p>

-Imagine that you had to edit one string into another, with costs associated with editor actions.
+Imagine editing one string into another.

+Each edit-action is associated with a cost.

 * Movement costs 0 points
 * Replacement, Deletion, and Insertion cost 1 point